AayushSahay2004/Rent-Management-System-BCA-PROJECT/README.md

 Then open in the Xammp control panel -> Turn on Apache and MySQL services.

-Kindly open php my admin , create a database with the name : rent_management_system.
+Kindly open php my admin , create a database with the name : rent_management_system (Note: mention the underscores)

 Then in the Import SQL Tab , kindly import the rent_management_system.sql